flyandi/mazda-enhanced-compass/README.md

 **WARNING: Basic JavaScript knowledge is required from this point***

-Find the method ```emnaviApp.prototype._populateCompass``` in first opened file and replace it entirely with the function found with the same name in the second file.
+Find the method ```emnaviApp.prototype._populateCompass``` in the first opened file and replace it entirely with the function found with the same name in the second file.

 Repeat this for the method ```emnaviApp.prototype._CurrentLocationInfoMsgHandler```.